-CPBUI JV will provide contact information to the public including:

-- 24 hours community information line, 1800 717 703 - email address, sydneymetrowsa@transport.nsw.gov.au; - Sydney Metro Connect app - Sydney Metro website, sydneymetro.info. - Sydney Metro Western Sydney Airport, PO BOX K659, Haymarket NSW 1240.
+CPBUI JV will provide contact information to the public including the project's 24 hours community information line 1800 717 703; email address sydneymetrowsa@transport.nsw.gov.au; Sydney Metro Connect app, and Sydney Metro website, sydneymetro.info.
+Additionally, the Sydney Metro address will be provided as: Sydney Metro - Western Sydney Airport, PO BOX K659, Haymarket NSW 1240.
 Contact information will be displayed on-site signage and details provided on all written and electronic communication.

 Stakeholder detail drives will be conducted to encourage stakeholders to sign up to receive regular electronic updates, though the CPBUI JV adapt in using a person-centred approach to tailor the communications approach around the concerns and needs of the stakeholder.
 CPBUI JV will provide information about the Sydney Metro Connect app and encourage stakeholder sign-up to enable immediate access to push notifications and progress updates.
 The CPBUI JV Stakeholder and Community Engagement team will be available to receive enquiries and complaints 24/7.
-The project's enquiry and complaints process, including reporting protocols and escalation to resolve disputes, is detailed in Section 11 of the CCS.
+The project's enquiry and complaints process, including reporting protocols and escalation to resolve disputes, is detailed in section 11 of the CCS.